agglayer/e2e/scenarios/pos-veblop/README.md

 sys 0m1.434s
 ```

+### Scenario 3

+TODO: Start with 5 validators in the selected block producers.

 ### Scenario 4

 The script starts a Polygon PoS devnet with 5 validators and 4 RPC nodes.
 It waits until block 1000 to ensure VEBloP is active and that multiple spans with producer rotations have occurred.
 It then verifies whether block producer slots are evenly distributed over the last 1000 blocks, allowing a tolerance of ±1 span (128 blocks).